sp-droid/polimiCode/Orbital Mechanics/Project/Report.md

 | **Full model** | -1.46e-8 [0.90]           | 1.53e-10 /s [0.95]       | 1.48e-8 º/s [0.99]      | -1.53e-6 º/s [0.99]           | 8.84e-8 º/s [0.99]            | 7.54e-5 º/s [0.99]            |
 | **Assigned model** | 9.89e-10 [0.40]           | 2.19e-13 /s [0.99]       | -1.00e-11 º/s [0.99]    | -1.42e-6 º/s [0.99]           | 9.40e-8 º/s [0.99]            | 8.59e-5 º/s [0.99]            |

-The full model was able to much more accurately predict the real secular effects, always being within 1 order of magnitude in absolute terms, whereas the assigned model fell very short in relation to the shape parameters, being completely incapable of predicting them.
-However, the J<sub>2</sub> term alone seems able to predict the other 3 variables.
+The full model was able to much more accurately predict the short and long term variations, but also the real secular effects, always being within 1 order of magnitude in absolute terms, whereas the assigned model fell very short in relation to the shape parameters, being completely incapable of predicting them.
+However, the J<sub>2</sub> term alone seems enough to predict the other 3 variables.
 Especially evident are the two week and half a year oscillations of the Moon and Sun in the eccentricity, that are lacking in the second model.

 On a different note, the computational cost of the full model was much higher.
 What it took around 5 seconds for the simple model, took 3 hours for the complex one.
 The most likely reason for such disparity is probably the implementation of the EGM96, which has more than 65,000 pairs of coefficients and consequently, iterations per integration step.
 There is probably a better way to implement it.